picatic/picatic-examples/picatic-slack-rapid/README.md

 ngrok http 8080
 ```

 Now, you can test the slash command with Picatic event!
+(Test event: https://www.picatic.com/slack.
+You can also put "slack"(event_slug) or "132389"(event_id) in the command.)

 ## App Flow
 ### Slash command